Gastric Bypass Recovery Time Off Work & Things You Can’t Do

-What Is Gastric Bypass Surgery?
+What is Gastric Bypass Surgery?

-Gastric bypass surgery is one of the most common types of weight loss surgery performed in the USA today.
+Gastric Bypass Surgery is one of the most common types of weight loss surgery performed in the USA today.
 During gastric bypass surgery, the stomach is made much smaller and the small intestine is re-routed to control the number of calories and nutrients the body can absorb.
 Food travels more quickly through the digestive system and limits caloric intake resulting in significant weight loss.

 How Does Gastric Bypass Work?

-An Overview of Gastric Bypass Recovery
+An Overview of Gastric Bypass Recovery Time

 After gastric bypass surgery, patients spend between 3 to 5 days in the hospital for observation and monitoring.
 This is to help mitigate risks such as bleeding, leaking, or other complications due to the surgery.
 Typically during the time in the hospital, the patient is given medication to alleviate any abdominal pain and surgery-related discomfort.

 Most patients will have a bladder catheter for the first few days in the hospital and may have another catheter used for drainage.
 Patients must wear supportive compression stockings while in the hospital and recovering at home.
 In addition to the compression stockings, medical staff will assist patients with getting up and walking around to prevent blood clots from occurring.
-A special tool will be used to facilitate breathing exercises periodically to help re-expand the lungs after the surgery.
+A unique tool will be used to facilitate breathing exercises periodically to help re-expand the lungs after the surgery.

-Recovering From Gastric Bypass Surgery at Home
+Gastric Bypass Recovery Time at Home

 Arrange for Some Help